temporalio/documentation/docs/concepts.md

 For the complete list of defined terms, see the [Glossary](/glossary).

-Information on how to implement the developer facing features is available in the [Application development guide](/application-development).
+Information on how to implement the developer-facing features is available in the [Application development guide](/application-development).

-Information on how to setup and operate a Temporal Cluster is available in the [Cluster deployment guide](/cluster-deployment-guide).
+Information on how to set up and operate a Temporal Cluster is available in the [Cluster deployment guide](/cluster-deployment-guide).